<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=192888919167017&amp;ev=PageView&amp;noscript=1">

 Riah Tua leads the Skyview football team in a post-game prayer after the Storm beat Richland 21-14 in a non-league football game at Kiggins Bowl on Saturday, Oct.
 12, 2024.
 (Tim Martinez/The Columbian) Photo Gallery

-The Skyview football team won a game Saturday at Kiggins Bowl, but the result really didn’t matter.
+The Skyview High School football team won its game Saturday at Kiggins Bowl, but the result really didn’t matter.

 “Gosh, it was really hard,” Skyview senior Riah Tua said of playing Saturday.
 “It was very hard.
 The (win) doesn’t make it easier.
 But I just want him to know that he’s out there (with us).
 I hope he is proud of us.
 That’s all we wanted.”

-Saturday’s event began with members of the Sloan family being joined by friends to form two lines the Skyview players ran through before taking the field.
+Saturday’s event began with members of Sloan’s family, along with friends, forming two lines that Skyview players ran through before taking the field.

 Bill Sloan, Liam’s father, said he was understandably hesitant about coming to a game from which his son would be so noticeably absent.